ericapiano/reactclickygame/README.md

 ## Instructions

 Gain a point each time you click a new image.
 Click the same image twice and you lose and the score resets to zero.
-Highest score is always updated.
+The user's highest score is always updated.

 ## Technologies Used

 - React
-- ES 6
+- ES6
 - Bootstrap
 - CSS